FREQUENTLY ASKED QUESTIONS

 Whilst participating in sanctioned AusCycling activities including all:

 - Official social events and fundraising activities

 - Travel to and from the above activities

 Do I need to have private health insurance if I am covered by the Personal Accident section of this program?

 This is a personal decision.
 However, it must be remembered that the Personal Accident cover has limited benefits to keep the cost as low as possible.

 Organised training is training and practice sessions that are sanctioned (approved) by AusCycling.

 What do I do if I am involved in an accident and want to make a Personal Accident claim?

-To submit a claim, complete a Personal Accident claim form and submit it to Corporate Services Network.
-A claim form can be found on the “How To Make a Claim” page of this website.
+You will need to complete a Personal Accident claim form.
+A claim form can be found on the “How To Make a Claim” page of this website with instructions.